Yuvalmaster/ML-Hand-Gestures-Classification-Prediction/README.md

 ## Repository Structure
 Here is an overview of the repository's main components:

 * Functions: This folder contains all the necessary MATLAB functions and scripts required for data processing, feature extraction, feature selection, and classification.
-These functions are carefully organized to ensure modularity and reusability.

 * Data Folder: To access the data required for this project, please send me an email.
 Upon request, a link will be provided to access the Data folder, which contains the raw sensor data collected from the wearable device.